Skip to main content

 Perinatal Substance Use (UBC CPD)

-The Perinatal Substance Use course includes 4 separate modules related to perinatal care, the Eat, Sleep Console (ESC) clinical tool and non-pharmalogical care, as well as pharmacological care, Neonatal Abstinance Syndrome, principles of care, and 'going home'.
+The Perinatal Substance Use course includes 4 separate modules related to perinatal care, the Eat, Sleep Console (ESC) clinical tool and non-pharmalogical care, as well as pharmacological care, Neonatal Abstinence Syndrome, principles of care, and 'going home'.

 Lifeguard App is a free, downloadable application for mobile phones designed to support people using substances to practice safe substance use and links them to emergency responders in the case of an overdose.

-Download on the App store | Download on Google Play
+Download on the App Store | Download on Google Play

 National Overdose Response System (NORS) is a peer-led overdose prevention hotline available to Canadians to access overdose support 24/7.
 Call 1-888-688-NORS (6677).